matrix-org/matrix-spec-proposals/proposals/3567-optional-from-on-messages.md

 The `from` field on the [`/_matrix/client/v3/rooms/{roomId}/messages`](https://spec.matrix.org/v1.1/client-server-api/#get_matrixclientv3roomsroomidmessages) becomes optional.
-If it is not provided, the homeserver shall return a list of messages from the start or end (per the value of the `dir` parameter) of the room history.
+If it is not provided, the homeserver shall return a list of messages from the first or last (per the value of the `dir` parameter) visible event in the room history for the requesting user.

 Note that Synapse already implements this, but it is not spec-compliant.
 It is known to be used by Element Android [^1], and there are other cases involving